msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/1_Implement IaaS solutions/Containerization/readme.md

 - run dockerfile using: "docker build" command
 - Create a container image using docker for dotnetcore application
   - [Docker_CLI](docker.sh)
-- Azure container registry(ACR):
+- ***Azure container registry(ACR)***:
   - managed docker registry service based on open source docker registry.
   - allows to build, store, and maintain container images. for deployments.
   - ACR is key component of building a CI/CD pipeline
     - can be integrated into source control system build container images when code is committed.
+  - Use cases of ACR
+    - Scalable Container Orchestrators like Kubernetes, DCOS(Datacenter Operating System), Docker Swarm etc.
+    - Within Azure Services: Azure Kubernetes(AKS), App Service, Azure Batch, Service Fabric etc.
-  - Container Orchestrators like Kubernetes and serverless platforms like Azure Container Instance(ACI) can be configured to pull images from ACR
+    - serverless platforms like Azure Container Instance(ACI) which can be configured to pull images from ACR
   - ACR tasks can be used to streamline building, testing, pushing and deploying applications in azure.
 Images will automatially be published on code commit.
-  - Service tiers: Basic, Standard, Premium.
+  - ACR Service tiers:
+    - Basic
+    - Standard
+      - More storage
+      - More Image throughput
+    - Premium
+      - Standard + Geo-replication
+      - content trust for image tag signing
+      - supports private link with private endpoints
   - ACR Authentication and security options:
     - requires authentication for operations
       - Azure Active directory identities: Users, Service Principals